jdarling23/FantasyFootballDashboard/README.md

 * MyFantasyLeague
 * ESPN Fantasy Football

-The goal is to hook-up the API in this repo to a front-end project so that you can see how all of your players are doing on gameday.
+The goal is to hook up the API in this repo to a front-end project so that you can see how all of your players are doing on gameday.

 ## Dashboard API Requests
 As of November 9, 2020, you can run a GET request against the API project running locally to retrieve a list of players from the listed services.
 Use the URL